Return to the index of 1955-59 Jeeps.

-"There's also a photo of me with my recovery team pushing me off a contour bank (30K JPEG).
+"There's also a photo of me with my recovery team pushing me off a contour bank (see Colorful CJ-3B Photos).
 This is from when I lived on a property out west."

 Nils Lessmann lives in Germany.
 He says the Jeep is mechanically all original, although the seats have been replaced and the front blinkers and roll bar added.
 A German tag on the firewall (60K JPEG) carries the 1959 Willys serial number 54876 (which also is stamped on the frame) but not the 57348 prefix.
 The model is identified as CJ3, but no "baujahr" (year built) is entered.
 The Jeep is registered as a '61.

 A rear view photo (90K JPEG) shows the new bodywork replacing the tailgate.
 A Porsche diesel tractor in Nils' garage is visible in a photo of the dashboard (90K JPEG).